Selling a House ‘As Is’ in Rhode Island

 Consider a pre-listing inspection

-“Anytime I meet with a seller client, I always look at things in terms of is there anything in a cost effective way that we could fix prior to going on the market,” Dowd says.
+“Anytime I meet with a seller client, I always look at [whether there’s a] cost-effective way we could fix before going on the market,” Dowd says.

-“Understanding that every seller is a little different, some properties need renovations and that’s not necessarily what I’m talking about, but there are times it’s a case by case situation that I can meet with the seller client and come up with a plan for a cost effective way to remedy any issues that could be potential turn off for buyers and try to be ahead of those with a client,” he adds.
+“Understanding that every seller is a little different, some properties need renovations.
+That’s not necessarily what I’m talking about.
+But there are times [when] I meet with the seller client and come up with a plan for a cost-effective way to remedy any issues that could be a potential turn-off for buyers and try to be ahead of those with a client,” he adds.

 Price to reflect ‘as is’ condition